Soumik-HasanSMK/Soumik-HasanSMK/README.md

 ### Hi there 👋, I'm Soumik Hasan.

-Highly motivated and interested individual with a strong work ethic, exceptional organization skills and commitment to providing outstanding support.
-I am skilled at managing tasks, prioritizing responsibilities and adapting quickly.
-Also possesses a detail-oriented and proactive mindset Performance skills and passion for the Personal Assistant role, thrilled to contribute to success and professional growth.
+Highly driven and intellectually curious, I bring a strong work ethic, exceptional organizational skills, and a relentless commitment to excellence.
+With a versatile background in programming and a growing expertise in research—particularly in the field of Machine Learning—I thrive in dynamic environments that demand critical thinking and adaptability.
+My proactive mindset, attention to detail, and ability to manage complex tasks make me well-suited for roles that require both technical and strategic skills.
+Passionate about continuous learning and personal growth, I’m eager to contribute meaningfully to innovative projects and collaborative teams.

 Skills: HTML / CSS/ JavaScript/ C/ C++/ Python/ Java